 For example, for injuries sustained in a medical malpractice or slip and fall incident, the victim may have filed a claim or lawsuit seeking compensation for their injuries, lost wages, needed treatment, etc.

-The laws do not strictly limit who can file a survival action.
+The laws do not strictly limit who can file a survival action in Alabama.

 Rather they specify that a personal representative of the decedent must bring this action on behalf of the decedent’s estate.